tienanh28122000/Code-Injection/README.md

 Kiểu tấn công dành cho Transfer Learning: OS Command Injection
 - Hiện tại đang chưa tích hợp bộ dataset CSIC 2010-2012 (Bao gồm XSS attack và SQLi attack)

+## Các loại tấn công
+- 66 - SQL Injection: This attack exploits target software that constructs SQL statements based on user input.
+An attacker crafts input strings so that when the target software constructs SQL statements based on the input, the resulting SQL statement performs actions other than those the application intended.
+SQL Injection results from failure of the application to appropriately validate input.
+- 194 - Fake the Source of Data: An adversary takes advantage of improper authentication to provide data or services under a falsified identity.
+The purpose of using the falsified identity may be to prevent traceability of the provided data or to assume the rights granted to another individual.
+One of the simplest forms of this attack would be the creation of an email message with a modified "From" field in order to appear that the message was sent from someone other than the actual sender.
+The root of the attack (in this case the email system) fails to properly authenticate the source and this results in the reader incorrectly performing the instructed action.
+Results of the attack vary depending on the details of the attack, but common results include privilege escalation, obfuscation of other attacks, and data corruption/manipulation.
+- 34 - HTTP Response Splitting: An adversary manipulates and injects malicious content, in the form of secret unauthorized HTTP responses, into a single HTTP response from a vulnerable or compromised back-end HTTP agent (e.g., web server) or into an already spoofed HTTP response from an adversary controlled domain/site.
+- 126 - Path Traversal: An adversary uses path manipulation methods to exploit insufficient input validation of a target to obtain access to data that should be not be retrievable by ordinary well-formed requests.
+A typical variety of this attack involves specifying a path to a desired file together with dot-dot-slash characters, resulting in the file access API or function traversing out of the intended directory structure and into the root file system.
+By replacing or modifying the expected path information the access function or API retrieves the file desired by the attacker.
+These attacks either involve the attacker providing a complete path to a targeted file or using control characters (e.g. path separators (/ or \) and/or dots (.)) to reach desired directories or files.
+- 242 - Code Injection: An adversary exploits a weakness in input validation on the target to inject new code into that which is currently executing.
+This differs from code inclusion in that code inclusion involves the addition or replacement of a reference to a code file, which is subsequently loaded by the target and used as part of the code of some application.
+- 272 - Protocol Manipulation: An adversary subverts a communications protocol to perform an attack.
+This type of attack can allow an adversary to impersonate others, discover sensitive information, control the outcome of a session, or perform other attacks.
+This type of attack targets invalid assumptions that may be inherent in implementers of the protocol, incorrect implementations of the protocol, or vulnerabilities in the protocol itself.
+- 310 - Scanning for Vulnerable Software: An attacker engages in scanning activity to find vulnerable software versions or types, such as operating system versions or network services.
+Vulnerable or exploitable network configurations, such as improperly firewalled systems, or misconfigured systems in the DMZ or external network, provide windows of opportunity for an attacker.
+Common types of vulnerable software include unpatched operating systems or services (e.g FTP, Telnet, SMTP, SNMP) running on open ports that the attacker has identified.
+Attackers usually begin probing for vulnerable software once the external network has been port scanned and potential targets have been revealed.
+- 153 - Input Data Manipulation: An attacker exploits a weakness in input validation by controlling the format, structure, and composition of data to an input-processing interface.
+By supplying input of a non-standard or unexpected form an attacker can adversely impact the security of the target.

+## Combine các loại tấn công giống nhau:
+1. 66 + 242
+2. 272 + 153
+3. 194
+4. 34
+5. 126
+6. 310

+## Data kiểm thử cho Transfer learning
+- OS Command Injection
+- Multilabel samples
+- XSS Injection